 There’s no hiding the fact that college tuition is going up everywhere, from small liberal arts colleges to large public research universities.
 The starting point for all financial aid is FAFSA, the Free Application for Federal Student Aid.
 This is how colleges will determine your need, and how the federal government will determine how much grant and loan money you may be entitled to.

 After your FAFSA is processed, there are many avenues for financing your education.
 Federal grants such as the Pell Grant offer students education funding with no strings attached; these are usually need-based.
 Many undergraduate students choose to participate in the Federal Work Study program, which grants students money for tuition in exchange for part-time work in the college or university.
-While they are not free money, they are usually easily-managable jobs that do not interfere with schoolwork.
+While they are not free money, they are usually manageable jobs that do not interfere with schoolwork.

 Most students end up taking out a student loan.
 There are generally two types of loans: federal loans, and private loans.
 Federal loans tend to be low-interest, may be subsidized, and usually have more flexible payback options than private loans; private loans are administrated through private banks, usually have higher interest rates, and can be tougher to pay back.